What is worship like at Tortolita?

 Are classes available during any of the services or during the week?

 One of the values of Tortolita is that everyone, across the generations, would worship together like we imagine it in heaven!
 So we aren’t inclined to usher kids out of worship and cause them to feel less than everyone else who is “in BIG church!”
 We offer age-appropriate discipleship opportunities through Sunday School classes following the morning worship from 10:30-11:30 and small group experiences of three to four people which can meet weekly or twice monthly!
 We hope to soon offer youth group gatherings for students on Sunday nights!
-For more info about any of these discipleship opportunities, contact Pastor Jennifer.
+For more info about any of these discipleship opportunities, call the Tortolita office at (520)572-1210.

 What is there for my student?

 Again, one of our growing edges at Tortolita is in reaching students!
 Our Student Ministry is one of new development and we hope to soon offer a Youth Group Night either during the week or on Sunday evenings.
 If you're a Middle School or High School student we would love to invite you to work with us in the ground-breaking efforts for this new ministry!
-Connect with Pastor Jennifer to learn more.
+Call the Tortolita office at (520)572-1210 to learn more.
 For now, if you are looking for a Sunday morning class we hope you will come to the Sermon Reflections Class as we also work toward designing a new and relevant gathering for students!

 How can I, or do I have to, contribute to the offering during worship?